Chairman of the Board

 Chief Marketing Officer, SwiftSensors, Inc.

-Ray Almgren evangelizes the importance of science, technology, engineering, and math (STEM) education as chairman of the For Inspiration and Recognition of Science and Technology (FIRST®) in Texas board and member of the National FIRST® Executive Advisory Board.
+Ray Almgren evangelizes the importance of science, technology, engineering, and math (STEM) education as a member of the For Inspiration and Recognition of Science and Technology (FIRST®) in Texas board and member of the National FIRST® Executive Advisory Board.
 Almgren is also a member of engineering advisory boards including The University of Texas at Austin, Southern Methodist University, and Tufts University.

 Almgren is currently the Chief Marketing Officer at SwiftSensors, Inc. Prior to this position, he served as the Vice President of Marketing at National Instruments.
 Almgren holds a bachelor’s degree in electrical engineering from the University of Texas at Austin.